tksh164/aumid-stopgap-tools/README.md

 2. Customize the created shortcut file (e.g. `D:\temp\VSCode-Workspace1.lnk`) as you like.
 For instance, Icon, Comment, etc.

 3. Drag and drop the shortcut file (e.g. `D:\temp\VSCode-Workspace1.lnk`) on the taskbar.

-4. You can delete the shortcut files (e.g. `D:\temp\VSCode-Workspace1.lnk`) after the drag and drop those on the taskbar.
+You can delete the shortcut files after the drag and drop those on the taskbar.

 ## License